SaschaHeyer/Named-Entity-Recognition/documentation/step-5-run-pipeline.md

 # Run the pipeline
 If you are not familiar with pipelines have a look into the following article ["Kubeflow Components and Pipelines"](https://towardsdatascience.com/kubeflow-components-and-pipelines-33a1aa3cc338).

-This tutorial is based upon @hamelsmu's article "How To Create Data Products That Are Magical Using Sequence-to-Sequence Models".

 ## Open the Kubeflow Notebook
 The pipeline can be created using our Jupyter notebook.
 For that, we have to create a Notebook in Kubeflow.